eiffelhub/json/Readme.txt

 5. Requirements and installation
 --------------------------------

-e JSON lib requires that you have:
+EJSON requires that you have:

 1. One of the following compiler combinations installed:
-   * ISE Eiffel 16.05 or later.
+   * ISE Eiffel 13.11 or later.
-   * Note that for deserialization, it will require ISE Eiffel 16.11.
+   * gec [try to test]

 eJSON probably works fine with other versions of the above compilers.
 There are no known platform dependencies (Windows, Linux).